sro-boeing-wave-2/aggregate-gdp-population-js-problem-yaminipriyakodeboyina/README.md

 ## Instructions for the Assignment

-Write a NodeJS program to aggregate the Population and GDP of year 2012 of G20 Countries by continent.
+Write a NodeJS program to aggregate the Population and GDP of year 2012 of G20 Countries by Continent in `output/output.json`.

+The `datafile.csv` is present in the data folder, which you would want to aggregate.

+In order to aggregate Countries by Continent you would have to rely on any external source, but the aggregated output should be in coherence with `test/expected-output.json`.

 ## Instructions to Run and Evaluate